 How did you become interested in synchronized swimming?

 I started swimming at a very young age, and quickly became really good at it.
-I began training in synchronised swimming when I was around 10 years old after one day at the pool watching a group of girls dancing beautifully to the music.
+I began training in synchronized swimming when I was around 10 years old after one day at the pool watching a group of girls dancing beautifully to the music.
 I thought it was wonderful and decided to give it a try.
 I found it to be hugely enjoyable and trained hard to see how far I could go in the sport.
-At the age of 14, I became a member of the German synchronised swimming team and I competed in two European championships on behalf of my country; Moscow in 1994 and Vienna in 1995.
+At the age of 14, I became a member of the German synchronized swimming team and I competed in two European championships on behalf of my country; Moscow in 1994 and Vienna in 1995.